shipreq/shipreq/Code/doc/event-evolution.md

     * run `bin/gen-generic_data`

 5. Change event to extend `RetiredEvent`

 6. Change event to use the version of generic data in `RetiredGenericData`

+7. Keep the event codecs and retired generic data codecs as they are: just append v1 to all the names

+8. Make everything compile